antonioribeiro/tracker/readme.md

 ![errors](https://raw.githubusercontent.com/antonioribeiro/acr.com/master/public/assets/layouts/admin/img/screenshots/errors.png)

+## Views

-**Those views are not available in this package, only the class methods used to gather this information is provided, but I'm planning to publish them in another repository.**
+The views above are not available in this package, only the class methods used to gather this information is provided, but I'm planning to publish them in another repository.

+But they exist!
+If you would like to use them, the way they are now, here's a gist with enough information to get them: [Laravel Stats Tracker Views](https://gist.github.com/antonioribeiro/223f661d012b458ab13f)

 ## Tables